Theft Defense Lawyer Fort Worth, Texas

 Texas Penal Code | Title 7, Chapter 31 — You can find definitions and state laws relating to theft crimes in this section of the Penal Code.
 Statutes explain how value is calculated, when amounts can be aggregated in determining the grade of the offense, and previously known theft now consolidated under the broader theft definition.

 Kleptomania | Mayo Clinic — Kleptomania is defined as the inability to resist impulses to steal.
 While this is a rare condition, you can learn more about it on this website.
 You can find information about some of the causes, risk factors, symptoms, diagnosis, treatment, and prevention of kleptomania.

 Find a Criminal Defense Attorney in Fort Worth, TX

-Our theft defense lawyer are familiar with the tactics used by local law enforcement agencies throughout Tarrant County, TX, including the Tarrant County Sheriff’s Office and the Tarrant County Constable’s Office.
+Our theft defense lawyers are familiar with the tactics used by local law enforcement agencies throughout Tarrant County, TX, including the Tarrant County Sheriff’s Office and the Tarrant County Constable’s Office.

-We also represent clients after an arrest by any of the city police departments in Tarrant County.
-Nearly every city in Tarrant County maintains its own police force including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department and the Mansfield Police Department.
+We also represent clients after an arrest by any of the city police departments in Tarrant County, Parker County and Johnson County.
+Nearly every city in Tarrant County maintains its own police force, including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department, and the Mansfield Police Department.

-We also represent clients facing criminal charges throughout Parker County, Johnson County, and the surrounding areas of North Central Texas.
+We also represent clients facing criminal charges throughout Tarrant County, Parker County, Johnson County, and the surrounding areas of North Central Texas.